better-internet/radworks-docs/docs/community/01_ecosystem.md

 The Radicle Org aims to develop a fully-sovereign code collaboration stack called “Radicle”.
 [Radicle](https://radicle.xyz/) is designed to be a secure, decentralized and powerful alternative to code forges such as GitHub and GitLab while preserving user sovereignty and freedom.
-See the Radicle Org's [community approve strategy for 2024](https://community.radworks.org/t/formal-review-rgp-18-radicle-org-proposal-2024/3421/4).
+See the Radicle Org's [2024 budget](https://community.radworks.org/t/formal-review-rgp-18-radicle-org-proposal-2024/3421/4).

 ## Drips Org